Taybe2/community-booker/TESTING.md

 - **Expected Outcome:** An error message is displayed, user is redirected to time slots page and the booking is not created.
 - **Result:** Pass

+#### 4.3 Booking Creation for Non-Existing Time Slot

+- **Steps:**
+  1. Attempt to create a booking for a non-existent time slot by manipulating the URL (e.g., by using an ID that doesn't exist).
+- **Expected Outcome:** An error message is displayed, user is redirected to time slots page and the booking is not created.
+- **Result:** Pass

-#### 4.2 Accessing the Create Booking Page for an Already Booked Time Slot
+#### 4.4 Accessing the Create Booking Page for an Already Booked Time Slot

 - **Scenario:** A user tries to access the **Create Booking** page for a time slot that has already been booked.